lopezdsr/sql-query/notebooks.md

 Check out the following notebooks to get familiar with {{site.data.keyword.sqlquery_full}}:

 - Learn how to use the {{site.data.keyword.sqlquery_short}} API to run SQL statements in a programmatic way for data analytics and ETL, using the ibmcloudsql Python library in [Using IBM SQL Query](https://dataplatform.cloud.ibm.com/exchange/public/entry/view/4a9bb1c816fb1e0f31fec5d580e4e14d).
-The notebook also demonstrates the libary features, as well as how to combine {{site.data.keyword.sqlquery_short}} with visualization libraries, such as PixieDust.
+The notebook also demonstrates the library features, as well as how to combine {{site.data.keyword.sqlquery_short}} with visualization libraries, such as PixieDust.

 - Learn how to combine {{site.data.keyword.sqlquery_short}} with visualization libraries, such as PixieDust, folium, or matplotlib